redixhumayun/redixhumayun.github.io/_drafts/build-you-a-raft.md

 The RPC manager has a few different methods defined on it - the constructor, a method to start, a method to stop and a function to allow a node to indicate to the manager that it wants to send a message to another node called `send_message`.

-All messages between nodes are serialized to JSON using the [`serde` crate](https://crates.io/crates/serde) and then de-serialized back using the same crate. (*Note: This obviously isn't a practical implementation because typically you'd use your own protocol to avoid overhead*).
+All messages between nodes are serialized to JSON and deserialized from JSON using the [`serde` crate](https://crates.io/crates/serde) (*Note: This obviously isn't a practical implementation because typically you'd use your own protocol to avoid overhead*).

 Here's an implementation of what the `send_message` function looks like